The Ventures: Fame in Japan

+The Ventures are still the most popular American rock group in Japan, the world's second largest record market.
+One oft-quoted statistic is that the Ventures outsold the Beatles 2-to-1 in Japan.
+They produced dozens of albums exclusively for the Japanese and European markets, and have regularly toured Japan from the 1960s through to the present.
+According to a January 1966 Billboard Magazine article, the Ventures had five of 1965's top 10 singles in Japan.

 Special effects

 The Ventures pioneered the use of special effects on such songs as "The 2000 Pound Bee", recorded in late 1962, in which lead guitarist Nokie Edwards employed a fuzz pedal.
 Edwards' use of "fuzz tone" predated the "King of Fuzz Guitar", Davie Allan of The Arrows, by at least three years.
 In addition, Edwards was among the first to use the twelve-string guitar in rock.
 The 1964 The Ventures In Space album was a primer in the use of special guitar effects, and made pioneering use of 'reverse-tracking'.
 The Ventures In Space, because of its ethereal space-like effects, was deemed an influence on the later 1960s San Francisco psychedelic generation, as well as being cited as a favorite by Keith Moon of the Who.

 The band's cover of the Tornados' "Telstar" (released in January 1963) featured one of the first instances of flanging on a pop record.
 The song "Silver Bells" on The Ventures' Christmas Album, released in November 1965, has one of the first recorded uses of a talk box as a musical effect, voiced by Red Rhodes.